astronomer/docs/learn/airflow-google-cloud-platform.md

 # Authenticate with User Credentials for local development (Google Cloud)

-It is possible to use local User credentials instead of Service Account Keys to autenticate to Google Cloud.
+It is possible to use local User credentials instead of Service Account Keys to authenticate to Google Cloud.

 Using these credentials, it is also possible to configure a custom Secret Backend like Google Secret Manager for local development.